-WITHOUT HANS® SYSTEM
+without HANS® system

 - > The forward pelvic movement will lower belt angularity, which can result in submarining.
-If the initial angle is not with the suggested range, submarining may result in severe internal injuries or death as the belt rides into the soft tissue above the pelvic bone behind which are the liver and kidneys. - The lap belt will slide into the corner of the bucket seat openings, and incorrectly positioned adjusters will interfere with the seat.
+If the initial angle is not within the suggested range, submarining may result in severe internal injuries or death as the belt rides into the soft tissue above the pelvic bone the liver and kidneys.
+This scenario relates into a harness belt worn in a 4-point configuration. - The lap belt will slide into the corner of the bucket seat openings, and incorrectly positioned adjusters will interfere with the seat.
 This may cause the adjuster to loosen the lap belt or cut the webbing, thereby significantly diminishing effective restraint and resulting in serious injury or death. - ➤ Lap belts perform best when their anchor points are located adjacent to the seat width.
 Routing outward will increase the strap load resulting in further elongation.
 The resultant stress may exceed the structural strength of the racing harness or the anchor points.
-[E.g. a 45° routing off the body will increase the load by approximately 40% compared to the ideal routing].
-The racing harness could therefore come apart, eliminating restraint and resulting in severe injury or death. - A shoulder belt adjuster positioned too high will ride further up and may cut into the occupant's neck, which could result in severe injury or death.
-Its rigidity also increases the likeliness of clavicle [shoulder] fractures. - With the expected strap elongation and body compression it is impossible to avoid head impact onto the steering wheel.
-Extreme head deceleration loads, spine stress and neck tension may occur to cause basal scull and spinal fractures and resultant severe injury or death.
+[E.g. a 45° routing off the body will increase the load by approximately 40% compared to the ideal routing]. - A shoulder belt adjuster positioned too high will ride further up and may cut into the occupant's neck, which could result in severe injury or death.
+It also increases the likeliness of clavicle [shoulder] fractures. - > With the expected strap elongation and body compression it is likely the head or chest will impact the steering wheel.
+Extreme head deceleration loads, spine stress and neck tension may occur causing basal scull and spinal fractures and resultant severe injury or death.